-Thus, the conventional view underlying Europe's "2020 Strategy", based on the premise that improving the skill structure would induce an increase in the share of the high-tech sector together with an increase in the economic growth rate, is not fully supported by the data: indeed only the "right" relationship between the skill structure and the technology skill structure with the (manufacturing) technology structure.
+The data on the skill structure refers to manufacturing employment, because we want to relate the skill structure with the (manufacturing) technology structure.
 However, a similar weak growth-skill relationship arises if one considers the skill structure measured by total employment.
 More generally, the empirical growth literature presents disparate results concerning the strength of the relationship between human capital and economic growth.
 The weak relationship found in many cases has been justified on the grounds of the existence of, e.g., a pervasive mismatch between skills and jobs that translates into a low impact of human capital on growth at the aggregate level, low education quality such that increasing years of schooling do not correspond to a larger human capital stock, or errors in the measurement of human capital, both conceptually and empirically (see, e.g., Backus, Kehoe, and Kehoe, 1992; Benhabib and Spiegel, 1994; Pritchett, 2001; de la Fuente and Doménech, 2006; Cohen and Soto, 2007).
 In contrast, as shown below, our approach focuses on the composition of human capital (high- versus low-skilled workers) and on explanations featuring the technical characteristics of the sectors that demand high-skilled labour.

-$^{1}$ Henceforth, we will also refer to these variables as "relative production" and "relative number of firms". $^{2}$ The data on the skill structure refers to manufacturing employment, because we want to relate the structure is observed.
+structure is observed.
 What can explain that puzzle?
 Are there any policy instruments that would allow for all the "right" correlations?